 The Plan, as effective January 1, 2006, provides post-retirement health benefits, covering the employees of St. Olaf College (the Plan Sponsor) and their covered dependents.
+The Trustee of the plan is Fidelity Management Trust Company.
 The Plan is a defined contribution health model plan that is funded through employer and employee Voluntary Employees' Beneficiary Association (VEBA) Trusts designed in part by Emeriti Retirement Health Solutions, a not-for-profit company.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA).
 Upon enrollment in the plan, a participant may direct employer and employee contributions to any combination of available investment options.